pbain63/Project-Sign-up-Form/README.md

 - Inspired by learning projects from The Odin Project.

-- Icons and fonts (if used) are from free resources.
+- Fonts and images are from free resources.

 ## License